bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 The key to generate an Android app bundle is to specify the right **Gradle task** and modify the **file extensions** in our `Gradle Runner` Step.

-Before you start, make sure that:

-* you insert the `Gradle Runner` Step in your `deploy` workflow AFTER the `Android Unit Test` and `Android Lint` Steps.
+Before you start, make sure that you insert the `Gradle Runner` Step in your `deploy` workflow AFTER the `Android Unit Test` and `Android Lint` Steps.

 1. Click `Gradle Runner` in the workflow.
 2. Click the `Config` section.